telekom-mms/sectpmctl/README.md

 No userspace application except bootloaders should be able to cause any problems.
 It is better to not install any other bootloader.
 The
 UEFI specification allows for many bootloaders to be installed in parallel.
 No other bootloader will overwrite sectpmctl but most probably change the boot order.
 In such case, you can enter the boot menu of your BIOS (often the F12 key or such) and select sectpmctl again as boot entry.
-You can do it also permanently by using the efibootmgr command although it could be a bit of a fiddle.
+You can do it also permanently by using the efibootmgr command line although it could be a bit of a fiddle.

 ### BIOS Updates, eventually even with a Secure Boot database update

 It seems that BIOS updates on Lenovo Thinkpads won't cause problems as they seem to keep the Secure Boot database and won't reset the TPM.
 All tested BIOS updates done so far did not result in preventing unsealing.

-On the other hand on Gigabyte  X570S AERO motherboards,  the Secure Boot database seems to be reset during BIOS update, with the result that the recovery password needs to be entered on the next boot and sectpmctl needs to be installed again.
+On the other hand on Gigabyte a X570S AERO motherboard, the Secure Boot database seems to be reseted during BIOS update, with the result that the recovery password needs to be entered on the next boot and sectpmctl needs to be installed again.

 If you know that Secure Boot and TPM stay stable there should be no problem in updating, otherwise, keep your recovery password within reach.